JustinDialdestoro/M4R_Clustering/README.md

 # M4R_Clustering
-Code used in M4R thesis.
+Code used for M4R thesis on clustering-based film recommendation systems.